HydrolienF/Formiko/README.md

 *how can I help in the development of the game*
-`We need graphic designers, translators, coders & above all beta testers.
-Contact us via the discord link to find out more.`
+`We need graphic designers, translators, developers & above all beta testers.
+Contact us via the discord link to find out more.
+Graphic designers can send some graphics to hydrolien.lili502@gmail.com.
+Developers need to read standardFile.java to respect standard of the Formiko projet.
+Beta testers only need to play & share there experiment.`

 *how to solve errors*